 There are a few defining characteristics of carbonara, and then there are many optional things.
 Out of these options, almost all of them are hotly debated, so if anyone wants to make a fuss in the comments, it's all good.

-Carbonara is always made from some kind of bacon, eggs, hard Italian cheese, pasta, black pepper, and some of the reserved pasta water.
+Classic carbonara is always made from some kind of bacon, eggs, hard Italian cheese, pasta, black pepper, and some of the pasta cooking water.

 Even the egg portion varies from one recipe to the next.
 Some use only the yolks, some only the whole eggs, and then there are recipes with a mix of both.

-The most common cheese utilized for carbonara pasta in Italy is pecorino Romano, but you can also find Parmigiana Reggiano, as well as Grana Padano.
+The most common cheese utilized for traditional carbonara pasta in Italy is pecorino Romano, but you can also find parmesan cheese, as well as Grana Padano, or any favorite cheese mixture.

 Spaghetti is by far the most common pasta, but linguini, bucatini, fettucine, and even penne rigate are often used.